-COURSE OUTCOMES: After completion of the course, the student should be able to CO-1: To record the amount of hardness and chloride content in water and interpret the significance of its presence in water
+COURSE OUTCOMES: After completion of the course, the student should be able to

+CO-1: Record the amount of hardness and chloride content in water and interpret the significance of its presence in water

-CO-2: To analyze the influence of variation of concentration with time on rate constant
+CO-2: Analyze the influence of variation of concentration with time on rate constant

-CO-3: To report and predict the significance of properties like absorption of light, adsorption, conductance, viscosity, pH and surface tension
+CO-3: Report and predict the significance of properties like absorption of light, adsorption, conductance, viscosity, pH and surface tension

-CO-4: To demonstrate the technique of Thin Layer Chromatographic (TLC) and preparation of a polymer
+CO-4: Demonstrate the technique of Thin Layer Chromatographic (TLC) and preparation of a polymer

 - 1. Estimation of hardness of water by complexometric method using EDTA. - 2.
 Determination of chloride content in the given sample water using Argentometric method. - 3.
 Determination of the rate constant of hydrolysis of ester. - 4.
-Verification of Freundlich/Langmuir isotherm for adsorption of acetic acid on charcoal. - 5.
-Estimation of copper present in the given solution by colorimetric method. - 6.
-Conductometric titration of Acid vs Base. - 7.
-Determination of viscosity of sample oil by Redwood Viscometer-I. - 8.
-Determination of pH of various sample solutions by pH meter. - 9.
-Determination of Rf value of organic compounds in a mixture by Thin Layer Chromatography. - 10.
-Determination of surface tension of a liquid by drop method using Stalagmometer. - 11.
-Titration of Acid vs Base using pH metric method. - 12.
-Synthesis of a Polymer-Bakelite/Nylon.
+Estimation of copper present in the given solution by colorimetric method. - 5.
+Conductometric titration of Acid vs Base. - 6.
+Determination of viscosity of sample oil by Redwood Viscometer-I. - 7.
+Determination of pH of various sample solutions by pH meter. - 8.
+Titration of Acid vs Base using pH metric method. - 9.
+Determination of surface tension of a liquid by drop method using Stalagmometer. - 10.
+Determination of Rf value of organic compounds in a mixture by Thin Layer Chromatography. - 11.
+Synthesis of a Polymer-Bakelite/Nylon. - 12.
+Verification of Freundlich/Langmuir isotherm for adsorption of acetic acid on charcoal.

-1. Laboratory Manual on Engineering Chemistry, S.K.Bhasin and Sudha Rani, Dhanpat Rai Publications
+1. Laboratory Manual on Engineering Chemistry, S. K. Bhasin and Sudha Rani, Dhanpat Rai Publications.

-- 2. College Practical Chemistry, V.K.Ahluwalia, Sunitha Dhingra, Adargh Gulati, University Press Pvt.Ltd. - 3.
-Practical Chemistry, Dr. O. P. Pandey, D.N.
-Bajpai, and Dr. S. Giri, S. Chand Publications
+- 2. College Practical Chemistry, V. K. Ahluwalia, Sunitha Dhingra, Adargh Gulati, University Press Pvt.
+Ltd. - 3.
+Practical Chemistry, O. P. Pandey, D. N. Bajpai, and Dr. S. Giri, S. Chand Publications.

-- 1. Vogel's Textbook of Quantitative Chemical Analysis, G.N.
-Jeffery, J. Bassett, J. Mendham and R.C.
-Denny, Longmann, ELBS - 2.
-Advanced Practical Physical Chemistry, J.D.Yadav, Goel Publishing House - 3.
-Practical Physical Chemistry, B.D.Khosla, R.Chand and Sons
+- 1. Vogel's Text Book of Quantitative Chemical Analysis, G. N. Jeffery, J. Bassett, J. Mendham and R. C. Denny, Longmann, ELBS. - 2.
+Advanced Practical Physical Chemistry, J. D. Yadav, Goel Publishing House. - 3.
+Practical Physical Chemistry, B. D. Khosla, R. Chand and Sons.